Jumia/techblog/_posts/2020-02-01-software-testing-the-seven-truths-you-have-to-deal-with.md

 - check if code built by developer makes what the requirements asked by stakeholders;
 - check that what was developed did not break the expected behaviors already implemented.

-On this process, one of our missions while testers (there are too many, I can write another article about this topic) is to find bugs, report them, so they can be fixed before software’s release.
+On this process, one of our goals while testers (there are too many, I can write another article about this topic) is to find bugs, report them, so they can be fixed before software’s release.
 However, not finding bugs does not tell that software is bug-free.

 Imagine we have a website which has two features implying popup display.
 One opens an informative popup; the other one shows a newsletter subscription popup each time no one subscribed users make three actions on our page.
 These two features were tested without any issue to report.
 Some weeks later, after some exploratory testing, we have found that if the two popups are shown simultaneously the user is not able to close the first popup.
 Here, we have an example that the fact that bugs are not found doesn’t mean our software is bug-free.